tjdagoatt/Finished.Choose.API.Pt3/README.md

 ## License

-Copyright 2025 Terrance Holloway II
+Copyright Copyright 2025 Terrance Holloway II

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.